-Due to legal proceedings, there was no distribution determination applicable to Endeavour Energy in 2016-17.
+Due to legal proceedings, there was no distribution determination applicable to Endeavour Energy in 2017-18.
 In the absence of the determination, Endeavour Energy made an undertaking to the AER which bound Endeavour Energy to apply the EBSS regardless of the outcome of the appeal processes.

-I am satisfied that the current regulatory framework in place is sufficient to ensure Endeavour Energy's compliance with this component of the guarantee between transaction completion on 14 June 2017 and 30 June 2017.
+I am satisfied that the current regulatory framework in place is sufficient to ensure Endeavour Energy's compliance with this component of the guarantee between 1 July 2017 - 30 June 2018.